Tan-YiFan/Rust-By-Example/Diary.md

 * Finish 8.
 Flow of Control
 * Learn to use `let` and bindings in conditions
 * Control flow in Rust is more complex than C

+## 2020-11-22

+* Learn 9.
+Functions
+* Not finished
+* The use of closure is novel to me